Experience the extraordinary life of Amsterdam’s most famous painter in 5D

 — Hendrickje, Rembrandt’s third wife, first worked in the Rembrandt House as a maid.
 Together they had one child: Cornelia.

 — Titus was the son of Rembrandt and his first wife Saskia.
 Titus and Hendrickje became Rembrandt’s legal employers after his bankruptcy.
 In this way they outsmart the creditors.

 — Cornelia was the daughter of Hendrickje and Rembrandt.
 She later married a painter and has two of her sons called Rembrandt, and her third son named Hendrick.

 In the immersive Rembrandt experience, a must do while in Amsterdam, you step back 350 years in time and visit a reconstruction of Rembrandt’s last studio, where he created his iconic ‘last works’.
 Rembrandts Amsterdam Experience is a top rolex day date 128345 36mm de los hombres watch rated tourist attraction (Tripadvisor Travelers’ choice and Google Maps) and centrally located near Leidseplein.

 Get ready to meet , his mistress , son and daughter .

 Frequently Asked Questions

 The show lasts approximately 25 minutes.
-It is important to be present 5 to 10 minutes before the show starts, because it will start automatically.
 Please note: there is no toilet.

 Yes, the experience is at one floor and is wheelchair accessible.